awsdocs/amazon-glacier-developer-guide/doc_source/api-job-output-get.md

 ### Example 1: Download output<a name="api-job-output-get-examplesEx1"></a>

-This example retrieves data prepared by Amazon Glacier in response to your initiate archive retrieval job request\.
+This example retrieves data prepared by Glacier in response to your initiate archive retrieval job request\.

 #### Example Request<a name="api-job-output-get-example-request"></a>